 A resident of Birmingham, Ala., one of the smoggiest cities included in the study, would have roughly a 76% increased risk of dying from cardiovascular causes than someone living in Tucson, Ariz., which was among the cities with the cleanest air.

 Researcher Joel Kaufman, MD, MPH, of the University of Washington, tells WebMD that the findings highlight the importance of taking steps to reduce levels of fine particulate pollution in the air.

 The study, funded in part by the Environmental Protection Agency (EPA), is published in the Feb.
 1 issue of The New England Journal of Medicine.

 “We have to think seriously about pollution exposures,” Kaufman says.
 “Pollution is not just a nuisance, it affects human health.
 We should be working to reduce exposures in whatever ways we can.”

 More Exposure, Greater Risk

+The study included only postmenopausal women, and there is some suggestion that this group is particularly vulnerable to the effects of air pollution.
 That is because a woman’s heart disease and stroke risks rise dramatically with menopause.